Skip to main content

 The Core Protections in a Wellness Context

-When a is offered by your employer, GINA’s rules remain firmly in place.
+When a wellness program is offered by your employer, GINA’s rules remain firmly in place.
 The law establishes a clear boundary.
 An employer is prohibited from requesting, requiring, or purchasing your genetic information.
 This prohibition is the default rule.

 There are a few, very specific exceptions, but the guiding principle is that your employer should not have access to your genetic blueprint.
 This ensures that your participation in a program designed to enhance your health does not inadvertently create a professional vulnerability.